Pokémon Go: Reception

-Pokémon Go released to "mixed or average" reviews, according to review aggregator Metacritic.
-Upon release, critics called the experience enjoyable, but noted the game's technical issues.
+Pokémon Go was released to "mixed or average" reviews, according to review aggregator Metacritic.
+Upon release, critics called the experience enjoyable but noted the game's technical issues.

 Critics praised various aspects of Pokémon Go.
-Oscar Dayus (Pocket Gamer) said that the game was an immensely enjoyable experience and continued with how "the very personal nature of catching Pokémon in your own neighborhood made me smile more than any game has for years".
+Oscar Dayus (Pocket Gamer) said that the game was an immensely enjoyable experience and continued with how "the very personal nature of catching Pokémon in your own neighborhood made me smile more than any game has for years."
 Jeremy Parish (US Gamer) compared the game and its social aspects to a massively multiplayer online game.
-Reviewers also praised the game enabling the promotion of physical exercise.
-Terri Schwartz (IGN) said it was "secretly the best exercise app out there" and that it changed her daily walking routine.
-Patrick Allen (Lifehacker) wrote an article with tips about how to work out using Pokémon Go.
+Reviewers also praised the game for its promotion of physical exercise.
+Terri Schwartz (IGN) stated it was "secretly the best exercise app out there" and that it altered her daily walking routine.
+Patrick Allen (Lifehacker) wrote an article with tips describing how to exercise using Pokémon Go.
 Julia Belluz (Vox) said it could be the "greatest unintentional health fad ever" and wrote that one of the results of the game that the developers may not have realized was that "it seems to be getting people moving".
-Users took an extra 194 steps per day once they started using the app, which approximated to 26% more than usual.
+Studies proved users took an extra 194 steps per day on average once they started using the app, which approximated to 26 percent more than usual.
 IGN named it the 100th best video game of all time in 2018.

-Philip Kollar and Allegra Frank (Polygon) both agreed that Pokémon Go was "an exciting social experience", but were not sure how long the game and its popularity would last, stating it could either last for coming years or "end up as a brush fire craze that the whole gaming world is talking about for a few weeks and then is forgotten".
+Philip Kollar and Allegra Frank (Polygon) both agreed that Pokémon Go was "an exciting social experience", but were unsure how long the game and its popularity would last, stating it could either last for many years or "end up as a brush fire craze that the whole gaming world is talking about for a few weeks, and then it is forgotten".

 Other critics expressed more negative opinions of the game, with many citing frequent crashes and other technical issues, along with shallow gameplay.
-Kallie Plagge (IGN) said that although the game lacked in polish and depth, the overall experience made up for it.
+Kallie Plagge (IGN) said that although the game lacked in polish and depth, the overall experience accounted for it.
 Matt Peckham (Time) criticized the game for its frequent crashes.
 Mike Cosimano (Destructoid) also took issue with the game, saying the original idea showed promise, but was improperly executed.
 Kat Brewster (The Guardian) wrote that although she thought Pokémon Go was not a good game, it was "a great experience".
 The server problems also received negative press.
-Miguel Concepcion (GameSpot) said that although he enjoyed the game's strong social appeal and visual design, the game's "initial iteration is a buggy mess on all levels", with one of the reasons being the constant server problems.
+Miguel Concepcion (GameSpot) said that although he enjoyed the game's strong social appeal and visual design, the game's "initial iteration is a buggy mess on all levels", with one of the reasons being the constant server issues.
 Another glitch that appeared a few days after launch was the "three-step glitch", which made it impossible to "hunt down a specific Pokémon".
-Patricia Hernandez (Kotaku) said, "the three step glitch adds to what has been a terrible launch for Pokémon Go".
-Critics also emphasized on the large gap between the rural and urban players.
+Patricia Hernandez (Kotaku) said, "the three-step-glitch adds to what has been a terrible launch for Pokémon Go".
+Critics also emphasized the large gap between the rural and urban players.
 Rural players seem to be at a major disadvantage when playing the game, while city players have access to more PokéStops and Gyms.